jawkh/gpgme-sharp/OpenPgpBatchJob/README.md

 5. This Batch Job can perform auto-archival of source files, if an archive folder path is specified in the Runtime Configuration.

-6. Logging to Console and to LogFiles.
+6. Logging to Console and to Log Files.

 Options to obtain the Batch job: